 In this section, we will review math problems for fifth graders that cover the topics of adding and subtracting two and three-digit numbers using transformation, division using area models, and the order of operations.

-5th Grade Math Practice: adding and subtracting whole numbers by transformation
+Adding and subtracting whole numbers by transformation

 A large portion of fifth-grade math problems can be made easier to solve by transformation or changing numbers to make the problem simpler.
 Let’s practice adding and subtracting two and three-digit numbers by transformation.